bareos/bareos/docs/manuals/en/new_main_reference/source/chapter22/migration.rst

 -  Migration works only if the Job resource of the original Job is still defined in the current Director configuration.
 Otherwise you’ll get a fatal error.

--  Setting the **Migration High Bytes**:sup:`Dir`:sub:`Pool`\  watermark is not sufficient for migration to take place.
+-  Setting the :config:option:`dir/pool/MigrationHighBytes`\  watermark is not sufficient for migration to take place.
 In addition, you must define and schedule a migration job which looks for jobs that can be migrated.

 -  Bareos currently does only minimal Storage conflict resolution, so you must take care to ensure that you don’t try to read and write to the same device or Bareos may block waiting to reserve a drive that it will never find.
-A way to prevent problems is that all your migration pools contain only one **Media Type**:sup:`Dir`:sub:`Storage`\ , and that you always migrate to a pool with a different Media Type.
+A way to prevent problems is that all your migration pools contain only one :config:option:`dir/storage/MediaType`\ , and that you always migrate to a pool with a different Media Type.

--  The **Next Pool**:sup:`Dir`:sub:`Pool`\  = ... directive must be defined in the Pool referenced in the Migration Job to define the Pool into which the data will be migrated.
+-  The :config:option:`dir/pool/NextPool`\  = ... directive must be defined in the Pool referenced in the Migration Job to define the Pool into which the data will be migrated.

 -  Migration has only be tested carefully for the "Job" and "Volume" selection types.
 All other selection types (time, occupancy, smallest, oldest, ...) are experimental features.